Morikoi/asteroid-blaster/docs/topics/platforms.md

 #### Facts

-- Managed Service for Prometheus and Grafana was [launched in Dec 2020](https://twitter.com/rakyll/status/1338
+- Managed Service for Prometheus and Grafana was [launched in Dec 2020](https://twitter.com/rakyll/status/1338902037644206081)

+#### Hot Topics

+- [AWS Obse